learnbyexample/Command-line-text-processing/perl_the_swiss_knife.md

 #### <a name="lookarounds"></a>Lookarounds

-* Ability to add conditions to match before/after required pattern
+* Ability to add if conditions to match before/after required pattern
 * There are four types
     * positive lookahead `(?=`
     * negative lookahead `(?!`